pkp/pkp-docs/journal-policies-workflows/en/corrections-retractions.md

+---
+title: Corrections and Retractions - Journal Policies and Workflows
+---

 # Corrections and Retractions

 While errors in the publication record should be avoided if possible prior to publishing, journals should be proactive about implementing a policy to address potential corrections or retractions.